ThunderRoar/Rewind/README.md

 Four services (the minimum is one).

-**Amazon Bedrock.** Titan Text Embeddings V2 (`dimensions: 512`) embeds every event, Nova Lite writes the one-line summaries, and Claude Sonnet 5 drives the replays at `temperature = 0` (the model is set by env var, so Haiku 4.5 works as a cheaper option while iterating).
-Replay cost comes from actual token usage, and a single investigation runs about three cents.
+**Amazon Bedrock.** Titan Text Embeddings V2 (`dimensions: 512`) embeds demo-run events, Nova Lite writes the one-line summaries, and Claude Haiku 4.5 drives the replays at `temperature = 0` (the model is set by `BEDROCK_MODEL_DEMO`, so a larger model such as Sonnet 5 can be configured without a code change — Sonnet lists at roughly 2× Haiku's rates).
+Replay cost comes from actual recorded token usage: a single investigation, control branch plus edited branch, measures about **$0.008**.

 **AWS Lambda.** The Fastify API runs on Lambda through `@fastify/aws-lambda` behind a Function URL, and scales to zero.
 Replays happen inside the same request (20 to 40 seconds, well under the Lambda limit).
 A warm handler plus an EventBridge Scheduler ping keep cold starts off the demo path.

-**Amazon S3.** Payloads over 64 KB go to S3, since CockroachDB caps a message at 16 MiB.
-The row keeps a summary and an `s3_overflow` pointer.
+**Amazon S3.** Payloads over `OVERFLOW_BYTES` (64 KB by default) are written to S3, since CockroachDB caps a message at 16 MiB; the row keeps a summary and an `s3_overflow` pointer.
+No demo payload has crossed the threshold yet, so every current event is stored inline.

 **Amazon SNS.** Every fork/replay publishes an incident alert to an SNS topic (a no-op unless `SNS_TOPIC_ARN` is set), so an investigation shows up in an inbox.